-At September 30, 2013, the Company had an investment of \$48.0 million in the common shares of Essent, a then private U.S. mortgage guaranty insurance company which provides capital to lenders and investors that support financing for homeowner mortgages.
+At September 30, 2013, the Company had an investment of \$48.0 million in the common shares of Essent Group Ltd., a then private U.S. mortgage guaranty insurance company which provides capital to lenders and investors that support financing for homeowner mortgages ("Essent").
 On October 31, 2013, Essent common shares began publicly trading on the NYSE at a share price of \$17.00, resulting in a fair value of \$85.6 million.
 Following the initial public offering, the Company transferred its investment in Essent from other investments to its portfolio of equity investments trading on its consolidated balance sheet and any realized and unrealized gains or losses related to Essent from the initial public offering price are included in net realized and unrealized gains (losses) on investments on the Company's consolidated statements of operations.
-The Company has agreed, subject to certain exceptions, not to dispose of or hedge any of the common shares of Essent it holds prior to April 28, 2014.
+Included in equity investments trading at December 31, 2014 is \$120.0 million related to the Company's investment in Essent.